 The first step that the non-custodial parent would have to make is completing the necessary documentation.
 That person will have to explain the change in income to the courts, and that person will have to be prepared to show proof of such changes.
 Examples of proof are pay stubs that show the drop in hours and pay.
 A notarized letter from the employer would work well as proof of the changes, as well.
 The judge will need to see that the non-custodial parent is not just making up a story about the income drop.

 The other parent can argue against the changes if he or she feels as though the revised child support amount is insufficient.
 That parent will need to bring supporting documentation like some of his or her household bills.
 The parent can bring additional information such as school and medical expense bills, rent statements and more.
 The judge will try to make a decision based on the needs of both parents while trying to adhere to the needs of the child at the same time.

-A non-custodial party may want to secure the services of a reliable family law attorney such as Ann Thomson.
-Mrs. Thomson can assist with various aspects of the child support decrease procedure.
+A non-custodial party may want to secure the services of a reliable family law attorney such as Ann Thomson Mrs. Thomson is a Seal Beach family law attorney and can assist with various aspects of the child support decrease procedure.
 Many court proceedings are delayed because one of the parties does not complete the paperwork properly.
 The courts will always reject incomplete paperwork.
-Ann attorney can quicken the process by ensuring that all forms are completed in a prompt and professional manner.
+An attorney can quicken the process by ensuring that all forms are completed in a prompt and professional manner.
 An attorney can contact an employer for the documentation that will support the non-custodial parent’s claim.
 In some cases, an attorney can act as a mediator between two parents.
 An interested person can contact a reliable attorney and schedule an appointment today at 562-431-4333.